 Raj Bhavan Mumbai

-It is situated in about 50 acres of land, and surrounded by sea on three sides.
-The Raj Bhavan complex at Malabar Hill has a mile long stretch of thick forests, a sandy beach and several lush lawns.
+It is situated on about 44 acres of land and surrounded by sea on three sides.
+The Raj Bhavan complex at Malabar Hill has a mile-long stretch of thick forests, a sandy beach and several lush lawns.
 The most significant fact about Mumbai Raj Bhavan is that it breathes a century and a half of history.

-Visitors to the Raj Bhavan have often been curious to know about the history of the buildings and of some of the items kept here.
+Visitors to the Raj Bhavan have often been curious to know about the buildings’ history and some of the items kept here.
 This section will prove to be valuable for lovers of art and history.

 The Tides of Time

 The Tides of Time Sheltered by a cliff, and enshrined by the sea, is an ancient temple at Raj Bhavan.
 The idols gaze beyond the curve of the harbour into the infinite horizons of history.
 They have watched the tides of time write scriptures the sands.

 Primordial power on the islands, these idols were worshipped by the earliest inhabitants of Mumbai, the Kolis (fisher people).
 In the ebb and flow of the coming centuries, the temple saw invaders wash upon the shores.
 The Portuguese landed, swept into the hinterland and established new centres of power.
 The English arrived, lured by prospects of trade.
 The Portuguese receded from Mumbai and moved south.

 The English remained, sowing their foreign government in the native soil.
 They commenced their reign from Bombay Castle, the city centre.
 Political currents would transfer Government House in a series of moves to Malabar Point, where the waves continued to beat upon the temple sands.

 Meanwhile, the inexorable for freedom engulfed the nation.
 On the 15th of August 1947, the triumphant strike the of midnight hour sounded in an independent nation at Government House